Go Back Email Link

 Finish

 • Reduce the heat to low.
 Stir in the freshly grated Parmigiano Reggiano until fully melted and the sauce is smooth and silky.
 Add the baby spinach and stir gently until wilted, about 1 minute.
 Add the cooked chorizo back into the pan and fold in gently.
+Taste and adjust salt, pepper, and red pepper flakes as needed.

 Serve